Mojibake: Polish

-Prior to the creation of ISO 8859-2 in 1987, users of various computing platforms used their own character encodings such as AmigaPL on Amiga, Atari Club on Atari ST and Masovia, IBM CP852, Mazovia and Windows CP1250 on IBM PCs.
+Prior to the creation of ISO 8859-2 in 1987, users of various computing platforms used their own character encodings such as AmigaPL on Amiga, Atari Club on Atari ST and Masovia, IBM CP 852, Mazovia and Windows-1250 on IBM PCs.
 Polish companies selling early DOS computers created their own mutually-incompatible ways to encode Polish characters and simply reprogrammed the EPROMs of the video cards (typically CGA, EGA, or Hercules) to provide hardware code pages with the needed glyphs for Polish – arbitrarily located with no reference whatsoever to where other computer sellers had placed them.

 The situation began to improve when, after pressure from academic and user groups, ISO 8859-2 succeeded as the "Internet standard" with limited support of the dominant vendors' software (today largely replaced by Unicode).
 With the numerous problems caused by the variety of encodings, even today some users tend to refer to Polish diacritical characters as krzaczki (/[ˈkʂät͜ʂ.ki]/, lit. "little shrubs").

 Russian and other Cyrillic-based alphabets

 Mojibake is colloquially called krakozyabry (кракозя́бры /ru/) in Russian, which was and remains complicated by several systems for encoding Cyrillic.
 The Soviet Union and early Russian Federation developed KOI encodings (Kod Obmena Informatsiey, Код Обмена Информацией, which translates to "Code for Information Exchange").
 This began with Cyrillic-only 7-bit KOI7, based on ASCII but with Latin and some other characters replaced with Cyrillic letters.
 Then came 8-bit KOI8 encoding that is an ASCII extension which encodes Cyrillic letters only with high-bit set octets corresponding to 7-bit codes from KOI7.
 It is for this reason that KOI8 text, even Russian, remains partially readable after stripping the eighth bit, which was considered as a major advantage in the age of 8BITMIME-unaware email systems.
-For example, the words "Школа русского языка" (shkola russkogo yazyka), when encoded in KOI8 and passed through the high bit stripping process, end up being rendered as "[KOLA RUSSKOGO qZYKA".
+For example, the words Школа русского языка (shkola russkogo yazyka), when encoded in KOI8 and passed through the high bit stripping process, end up being rendered as [KOLA RUSSKOGO qZYKA.
 Eventually, KOI8 gained different flavors for Russian and Bulgarian (KOI8-R), Ukrainian (KOI8-U), Belarusian (KOI8-RU), and even Tajik (KOI8-T).

 Meanwhile, in the West, Code page 866 supported Ukrainian and Belarusian, as well as Russian and Bulgarian in MS-DOS.
 For Microsoft Windows, Code Page 1251 added support for Serbian and other Slavic variants of Cyrillic.

 Most recently, the Unicode encoding includes code points for virtually all characters in all languages, including all Cyrillic characters.